isimmons/tickets-please/README.md

 based on the $this->policyClass property in the controller.
 This allows me to have V1/TicketPolicy and V2/TicketPolicy

+Update: There is another way by @Coni in the lesson discussion where we can set the policy to use in the constructor of ApiController

 ## Controlling Access with Token Abilities
 See new Permissions/V1/Abilities and how it is used in TiketPolicy and how it is included in the token as Abilities::getAbilities($user) in AuthController.